-Back then, investing would require thousands or even millions of dollars just to get your foot in the door – now, a few thousand will get you quite far in the world of cryptocurrency, and a lot of countries around the world have claimed to be a crypto friendly country.
+Back then, investing would require thousands or even millions of dollars just to get your foot in the door – now, a few thousand will get you quite far in the world of cryptocurrency, and a lot of countries around the world have claimed to be crypto-friendly countries.

 Looking at Roger Ver’s Background

-In the past, we’ve been graced by Roger Ver’s presence, and he gladly came in again to discuss something that he’s quite passionate about, which is a cryptocurrency and the quest for the most crypto friendly country in 2021.
+In the past, we’ve been graced by Roger Ver’s presence, and he gladly came in again to discuss something that he’s quite passionate about, which is a cryptocurrency and the quest for the most crypto-friendly country.

 If you’re quite into the world of cryptocurrency, then you’ve probably already heard of Roger Ver.
 He’s not just a crypto investor, and as a matter of fact, he’s one of the pioneers in this investment scheme.